smetanadvorak/alpes_hand_interface/README.md

 print(h.memory[VOIES.MAJEUR])
 ```
 This will list all the registers of this channel and their contents.

-__Note:__ Backup images of the default memory are stored in /misc/backup\_memory\_image in form of text files: one per motor channel.
+__Note:__ Backup images of the default memory are stored in __/misc/backup\_memory\_image__ in form of text files: one per motor channel.

 ### Reading motors' angular positions and velocities.
 Each motor of the hand is equipped with a reduction gear (coefficient 1/256) and an encoder.
 The motors (model DCX10L EB KL 12V) rotate at high speed (hundreds of rad/s), which after reduction becomes what we actually observe.
 Encoders have 32 counts per turn **before** the reduction, so that 32\*256 = 8192 is the number of counts for each turn after reduction.
-In each motor, except for the thumb adduction motor, rotation worth ~43000 counts (or ~5 turns after reduction) completely folds the finger.
+In each motor, except for the thumb motors, rotation worth 43000 counts (or ~5 turns after reduction) completely folds the finger.
 To obtain readings from the motor encoders, use __read\_positions()__ method:
 ```python
 pos = h.read_positions() # Returns a six-element list
 ```
 The hand's microcontroller constantly estimates the angular velocities of the motors by differentiation of their angles.
-To access the velocities, use:
+To access these estimates, use:
 ```python
 vel = h.read_velocities() # Returns a six-element list
 ```